enifmada/EMSel/README.md

 ```

 ```
---data_matched <2 strs>
+--data_matched <3 strs>
-Provide the path to a sim_data file and a sample_sizes.table file to override the -ic, -g, -ns, and -st flags and simulate under the same initial distribution, number of generations, and sampling scheme as the inputted real data file.
-The sim_data file can be obtained by running EMSel, the sample_sizes.table file by running the AADR_to_VCF pipeline.
+Provide the path to a sample_means.txt file, a sample_missingness.txt file and a sample_sizes.table file to override the -ic, -g, -ns, and -st flags and simulate under the same initial distribution, number of generations, and sampling scheme as the inputted real data file.
+The sample_means.txt and sample_missingness.txt files can be obtained by running EMSel, the sample_sizes.table file by running the pipeline in the extract_vcfs folder.
+Example files are also provided.
 ```

 ```